joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 If you have started the Create React App and it has loaded in the browser, you can see the contents of this file.

-**Note:** If a view has not opened in the browser, try going to http://localhost:3000
+**Note** If a view has not opened in the browser, try going to http://localhost:3000

 ![Create React App initial view](./assets/create-react-app-initial.png)